Skip to content

 Anthropic: setup-token (subscription auth)

-For Anthropic, the recommended path is an API key.
-If you’re using a Claude subscription, the setup-token flow is also supported.
+If you’re using a Claude subscription, the setup-token flow is supported.
 Run it on the gateway host:

 Terminal window